ethersphere/bee-docs/docs/bee/working-with-bee/troubleshooting.md

 id: troubleshooting
 ---

-*Under construction - this troubleshooting guide is in the process of being developed, check back again for more information later*

-## Common Issues
+## Common Issues (*Under construction*)

-In this section we cover commonly seen problems encountered during the operation of a Bee node, and give an overview of suggested solutions
+In this section we cover commonly seen problems encountered during the operation of a Bee node, and give an overview of suggested solutions.

 ### Node occupies unusually large space on disk